madhavkarri/-CarND-AdvancedLaneFinding/MadhavKarri_CarNDP2_Writeup.md

 **Finding Lane Lines in a Video**

-- Following are the pipeline/steps implemented for finding lane lines in a video
+- The pipeline/steps implemented for finding lane lines in a video are identical to
   - Implemented a python code to extract raw fraemes/static images from a video file
 ![Test3_Undistorted](./Writeup_IV/Test3_Undistorted.png)